IvanSSpace/nodeJS-PostgreSQL-Rest-API/README.md

 # nodeJS-PostgreSQL-Rest-API

-## simple project on js use db postgreSQL and server on express
+## simple project on js use db postgreSQL and server on express.
+This project has 2 tables person and post

 ### 1 init dependance use - npm init